 For today's visit, Catherine wore her military-inspired Alexander McQueen separates, first seen on her visit to the Summerfield Community Centre in August 2011 following the Birmingham riots.

 Both the blouse and skirt are from the Alexander McQueen Pre-Fall 2011 collection.
 The Military Silk Georgette Blouse features navy trim detailing, gold button-fastening and a peplum hem.
-It retailed for £795.
 The navy Embellished Wool Crepe Skirt has directional front slits and gold tone decorative button front.
-It retailed for £580.

-We saw the return of familiar accessories, which included the navy suede Russell & Bromley 'Muse' clutch (also known as the Stuart Weitzman 'Raz' clutch in the USA), her Alexander McQueen bespoke navy suede pumps, and her sapphire & diamond drop earrings.
+We saw the return of familiar navy accessories, which included the Stuart Weitzman 'Muse' clutch, her Alexander McQueen pumps, and her sapphire & diamond drop earrings.